sst/sst/www/docs/resource-binding.md

 To see how Resource Binding works, we are going to create an S3 bucket and bind it to a Lambda function.

-Follow along by creating the Minimal TypeScript starter by running `npx create-sst@latest` > `minimal` > `minimal/typescript-starter`.
-Alternatively, you can refer to [this example repo](https://github.com/serverless-stack/sst/tree/master/examples/minimal-typescript) that's based on the same template.
+To follow along, you can create a new SST app by running `npx create-sst@latest`.
+Alternatively, you can refer to [this example repo](https://github.com/serverless-stack/sst/tree/master/examples/standard) that's based on the same template.

 1. To create a new bucket, open up `stacks/MyStack.ts` and add a [`Bucket`](constructs/Bucket.md) construct below the API.